 The best hardwood floors in NC may be hard to find, but if they're from sustainable materials and have a non-toxic finish, you may be getting warm...
 But finding them can be tricky business.

 - They're likely not in a box, waiting to be shipped somewhere or picked up by you right away

-- And they certainly don’t have common surface finishes that can poison if swallowed, or burn your skin and smell unfriendly.
+- And they certainly don’t have common surface finishes that are poison if swallowed, or burn your skin and smell unfriendly.